-As of December 31, 2019, our operations in Panama through Cemento Bayano operated one cement plant in Panama, with an annual installed capacity of 2.1 million tons of cement.
-As of that date, CEMEX Panama also owned and operated 10 ready-mix concrete plants (one was temporarily inactive), three aggregates quarries (all of which are currently inactive) and four distribution centers (including one location at the cement plant).
+As of December 31, 2019, our operations in Panama through Cemento Bayano operated one cement plant in Panama, with an installed cement capacity of 1.2 million tons.
+As of that date, Cemento Bayano also operated seven ready-mix concrete plants (one was temporarily inactive), three aggregates quarries (all of which are currently inactive) and four distribution centers (including one location at the cement plant).

-As of December 31, 2018, we leased and operated one fixed cement plant and one grinding mill with a total installed capacity of 0.6 million tons, six ready-mix concrete plants (three were temporarily inactive) and two distribution centers in Nicaragua.
+As of December 31, 2019, we leased and operated one cement plant and owned one grinding mill with a total installed cement capacity of 0.7 million tons, six ready-mix concrete plants (five were temporarily inactive) and two distribution centers in Nicaragua.
 Since March 2003, CEMEX Nicaragua has also leased a 100,000 ton milling plant in Managua, which has been used exclusively for pet coke milling.

-As of December 31, 2018, CLH indirectly owned 100% of CEMEX Guatemala, our main operating subsidiary in Guatemala.
-As of December 31, 2018, we owned and operated one cement grinding mill in Guatemala with an installed capacity of 0.5 million tons per year.
-As of that date, we also owned and operated five land distribution centers, one clinker dome close to the marine terminal in the southern part of the country and three ready-mix concrete plants (all of which were active).
+As of December 31, 2019, CLH indirectly owned 100% of CEMEX Guatemala, our main operating subsidiary in Guatemala.
+As of December 31, 2019, we owned and operated one cement grinding mill in Guatemala with an installed cement capacity of 0.5 million tons per year.
+As of that date, we also owned and operated five land distribution centers, one clinker dome close to our leased marine terminal in the southern part of the country and three ready-mix concrete plants (all of which were active).